TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

   box(content)
 }

-= Precise Communication (better name suggestion always welcome) //lmao better 'better name suggestions' is associative.
+= Precise Communication
+// (better name suggestion always welcome)
+// lmao better 'better name suggestions' is associative.

-Haskell (along a lot of programming) and Mathematics, both involve communicating an idea in a language that is precise enough for them to be understood without ambiguity.
+Haskell (as well as a lot of other programming languages) and Mathematics, both involve communicating an idea in a language that is precise enough for them to be understood without ambiguity.

 The main difference between mathematics and haskell is *who* reads what we write.